 When the sonar sensor is used in a corner, the reflection of the beam causes different parts of the signal to be returned to the sensor at many different times.
 When this happens the distance readings from one moment to the next become extremely erratic.
 Due to this limitation it eventually became clear that sonar was not going to be an acceptable way to get distance data.
 Although sonar offered a very good distance range, there was no way to know that the robot would be facing an object perpendicularly and thus was getting valid readings.

-Infrared range-finders use a similar principle to the sonar range-finders except that, instead of a pulse of sound, a beam of infrared light bounces off of an object.
+Infrared range-finders use a similar principle to the sonar range-finders except that, instead of a pulse of sound, a beam of infrared light bounces off an object.
 These range-finders were not initially considered because their operating range is much smaller than that of sonar range-finders.
 An example of a fairly standard robotics IR range-finder is the Sharp GP2D12.
 The measurement from the Sharp series of rangefinders is not based on the time it takes for the light pulse to return.
 Instead, the receiving side of the rangefinder uses a linear IR detector to determine the angle between the straight line of the emitted IR light beam and the line that follows the path of the light reflected back to the receiver.
 Knowing this angle and the distance between the emitter and receiver allow the sensor to determine the distance to the object that is reflecting the IR light.
 According to the Sharp rangefinder specifications this method of distance measurement is called triangulation; an example can be seen bellow.

 Figure 2.4